SciRooPlot/SciRooPlot/README.md

 - define the environment variable `__PLOTTING_OUTPUT_DIR` to the directory where you want to store the created plots (pdf, png, etc.)
 - (optional) define the environment variable `__MY_PLOTS_BUILD_DIR` to the directory where your code that creates the plot definitions resides - then the app will automatically rebuild and execute `./create` (which should be the name of your executable for this to work)

 Now you can run the command `plot` from everywhere.
+Regular expressions are supported.
 To see the available program options run `plot --help`.
-For bash and zsh shells this program supports an auto-completion feature, so you can tab through the available commands, figureGroups and plots.
+For bash and zsh shells this program provides an auto-completion feature, so you can tab through the available commands, figureGroups and plots.
-The app also has a `browse` option that enables you to directly plot the content of root files without creating a plot definition.
+The app also has a `browse` option that enables you to directly plot the content of root files without explicitly creating a plot definition.

 Recommended Workflow
 --------------------